On this page:

 These regulations set out the framework for the regulation of building construction, building standards (including NCC standards) and the maintenance of specific building safety features in Victoria.

-The Victorian Building Authority (VBA) manages these regulations and ensures their compliance through building and plumbing practitioners.
+The Building and Plumbing Commission (BPC) manages these regulations and ensures their compliance through building and plumbing practitioners.
 For each project, the appointed building surveyor is responsible for issuing the building permit and ensuring the proposed building design is compliant with the standards set in the Victorian regulations and the NCC.

 What is the National Construction Code?